-One of the first questions I had, after unwrapping it on my birthday, was how to tell what iPhone I have.
+After unwrapping it on my birthday, one of the first questions I had was how to tell what iPhone I have.
 The simple packaging didn’t help, so it occurred to me that I might not be the only one wondering, “Which iPhone do I have?”.
-I considered, of course, to search for online images of different iPhones.
-However, Apple doesn’t make significant design changes every time, so it’s challenging to tell apart the 29 iPhone models released so far based on their physical appearance.
+I considered, of course, searching for online images of different iPhones.
+However, Apple doesn’t make significant design changes every time, so it’s challenging to tell apart the thirty-three iPhone models released so far based on their physical appearance.
 Luckily, I found three other easy ways to answer questions like “What iPhone do I have?” or “What model is my iPhone?”.
 Read this guide to learn all about them:

 NOTE: Some of the steps in this tutorial are only available if your iPhone is on and running iOS 10.3 or newer.
-If you want to know which iPhone you have but are unable to start it, scroll down to the last chapter of this tutorial.
+If you want to know what iPhone you have without turning it on, scroll down to the last chapter of this tutorial.

 Next, tap on your Apple ID profile at the top of the Settings screen.